The completed story

 Hiccup was cross.
 His dad stuck him with answering his own questions, and it stunk.
 He worked on figuring something out, but no ideas came.
 It bugged him that he wasn’t getting the answer, even with his dad’s help.
 He was tired of everything—tired of questions, tired of being in trouble, tired of people thinking something was wrong with him.
 He was talking through the “so’s” and thinking about the tribe when he said it.
 I need to fix that.
 He could fix it.
 The idea was a good one, but he had to save it for later.
 Hiccup still needed to pick a punishment.

 His dad hadn’t asked the questions yesterday and this morning gave him a chance to skip them.
 His dad was kind, but Hiccup made him ask.
 Once his dad started asking, he became serious.
-When he told his father about Eagle’s Rock, he got scary.
+When he told his father about Aerie Rock, he got scary.
 He stared at Hiccup and talked about all the times he could have died and asked how many times he’d gone there, and asked if having lots of shouting and spanking was fair.
 Hiccup had to tell the truth, and he knew it was fair.
 Then he looked at his dad and realized he could do it.
 Hiccup felt sick.
-He’d have his dad shouting at him every day and spanking him every night.
+His father was scary yesterday, and he’d be scary every day this happened.
+His dad wouldn’t smile or laugh or tell him about the stars.
 It would go on for a long time, and really, really hurt.
-The whole tribe would know he was still disgraced—Astrid and Gothi and Phlegma the Fierce.
-Snotlout would never stop taunting him.
+He’d be all alone.
+The whole tribe would know he was still disgraced.
 It would be awful, but it would be fair.
 He knew it would happen, and all he could do was shake.
 His father came close and told him it was okay and he was safe, but he still said it first.
 He wanted Hiccup afraid, so he’d remember.
 His dad stopped being kind; that was for little boys, and Hiccup wasn’t little any longer.
 He looked over at his dad and saw him waiting.
 He needed to keep thinking because he couldn’t talk to his dad until he finished the idea.
 He forgot about the questions and focused on his father.

-His dad knew how old Hiccup was, but he’d treated Hiccup like he was small.
+His dad had treated Hiccup like he was little.
 Today he stopped doing that.
 He decided his son needed to be punished as a six-year-old.
 No letting him have it easier or how he wanted.
 He expected his son to be responsible, and took him seriously.
-That was what he wanted and how he could fix being treated like a small child.
+That was what Hiccup wanted and how he could fix being treated like a small child.
 He had to make the tribe see he was serious.
 Now he had a good idea, one he could use.
 He turned to his dad.

 “I need to talk.”